Save Design - Getting Started Guide

 4.2 How to Check Errors During Read/Write

-4.3 Initializing Only Part of the Data -
+4.3 How to Initialize Only Part of the Data -

 Security and Encryption (Optional)